-The final technical specifications of your Science Goal are entered in the Control and Performance panel (see Fig. 11).
-The Configuration Information section at the top of the panel displays information on the array configurations available in the current cycle, and uses the representative frequency defined in the spectral setup to calculate the Synthesized beamsize and the Maximum recoverable scale of the observations.
+The final technical specifications of your Science Goal are entered in the Control and Performance editor (see Fig. 11).
+The Configuration Information section at the top of the page displays information on the array configurations available in the current cycle, and uses the representative frequency defined in the spectral setup to calculate the Synthesized beamsize and the Maximum Recoverable Scale of the observations.